Manufacturing: Operations: Manufacturing Orders

 Modify the Source field

-This button will only display if there is no routing on the Bill of Materials.
+This button will only display if there is no routing set on the Bill of Materials.

-Outside of component availability, if your manufacturing order isn't waiting on any other production or operation, you'll see the mark as done button.
-This will trigger the manufacturing process of your product and move the MO to the Done state.
+Outside of component availability, if your MO isn't waiting on any other production or operation, you'll see the Produce button.
+This will trigger the manufacturing process of your product.

-Once the order is complete, your MO will now show you new smart buttons for your reference which will take you to the related records.
+Once the order is complete, click Mark as Done.
+Your MO will now show you four new smart buttons for your reference.